The Siam Society Milestones

 Journey of The Siam Society

 HRH Crown Prince Vajiravudh (later HM King Rama VI, r.
-1910−1925) became its first Patron.
-HRH Prince Damrong Rajanubhab, one of Thailand’s leading scholars and then President of the National Library of Thailand, became Vice-Patron.
-Chao Phraya Bhaskarawongse (Phorn Bunnag) was conferred honorary membership in recognition of his distinguished scholarship in the field of literature, as well as his generosity in placing his extensive library at the disposal of Society members.
+1910−1925) was elected the Society’s first Royal Patron (and subsequently, the reigning king has been the Society’s Royal Patron with other royal family members as Royal Vice-Patron and/or Honorary President.)
+HRH Prince Damrong Rajanubhab, President of the National Library of Thailand, was elected Vice-Patron.
+Chao Phraya Bhaskarawongse was conferred honorary membership in recognition of his distinguished scholarship in the field of literature, as well as for his generosity in placing his extensive library at the disposal of Society members.

-International scholarly societies throughout the world immediately extended their support, including École Française d’Extrême-Orient, Royal Batavian Association of Arts and Sciences, Royal Asiatic Society, and Società Asiatica Italiana.
+International scholarly societies were also quick to extend their support, including École Française d’Extrême-Orient, Royal Batavian Association of Arts and Sciences, Royal Asiatic Society, and Società Asiatica Italiana.
 The publications of these Societies formed the basis of The Siam Society’s library collection.

 Click on the gallery on the left to read newspaper report of the opening.